oracle/docker-images/OracleFMWInfrastructure/samples/12213-domain-in-image/README.md

 **NOTE**: To have access to the `RCU.out`, map volume `/u01/oracle/` in the Administration Server container.

 ### Build the FMW Infrastructure Domain Image
-The Dockerfile iin this sample extends the FMW Infrastructure install image and creates a domain configuration inside of the image.
+The Dockerfile in this sample extends the FMW Infrastructure install image and creates a domain configuration inside of the image.
 We provide a `build.sh` script to assist with the building of the image and setting the correct BUILD_ARGS that have been defined in the `domain.properties` and `rcu.properties` files.
 You can override the default values of the following parameters during configuration time in both these properties files.
 The script `./container-scripts/setEnv.sh` sets the build time environment variables to configure the domain, the following BUILD ARGS are set:

 * `CUSTOM_DOMAIN_NAME`
 * `CUSTOM_ADMIN_PORT`